mafintosh/blog/posts/pragmatic-modularity.md

 We are also coupling express which makes our module less useful for a bunch of other use cases.
 What if a user wanted to use the plain http module? or hapi or some other web framework?

 What would be a better solution?
 Usually a peer dependency is a sign that your module is doing too much or coupling too many things.
 A fix usually evolves around rethinking the purpose of the module without the peer depencency and make the module do less things.
-For example we could change our module to simply expose a function returns a favicon.
+For example we could change our module to simply expose a function that returns a favicon.

 ``` js
 module.exports = awesomeFavicon